parttimenerd/jdk-profiling-tester/README.md

 - `openjdk`: OpenJDK master
 - `openjdk18u`: JDK 18
-- `asgct2`: detached OpenJDK master with AsyncGetCallTrace2 support and unified stack walking for profiling
+- `asgst`: detached OpenJDK master with AsyncGetStackTrace support
 - your own JDK, just pass the path to the `images` or `jdk` folder

 Benchmarks